 - DON’T smoke or go anywhere near the engine with a naked flame.

-- DO avoid going near the engine wearing loose clothing, including scarves, jewellery and so on.
+- DON’T go near the engine wearing loose clothing, including scarves, jewellery and so on.

 How to use jump leads